joshmimura/DH-150-Assignment1/README.md

 ## 7: Flexibility and Efficiency of Use

-Spotify's design allows expert music enthusiasts and music beginners to operate the app with ease and enjoyment.
+Spotify's design allows both expert music enthusiasts and music beginners to operate the app with ease and enjoyment.
 Experienced users can create an array of playlists and share them with others.
-They can create a music queue that specifies the exact order of music they listen to and can favorite certain songs while removing others.
+They can create a music queue that specifies the exact order of music they listen to and can 'favorite' certain songs while removing others.
 People who are less enthusiastic and want a simple experience don't even need to construct a custom playlist.
 They can tap on a genre of music, and music will begin playing.
 They can listen to music without needing to know how to use the more complicated features of Spotify.
 Therefore, Spotify is flexible and efficient; it provides inexperienced with an enjoyable musical experience while allowing expert music enthusiasts to build a complex, organized collection of media.

 Score: 1